Miltonr87/bit-legends/README.md

 ## 🚀 Features

-- 🎮 Play retro games directly in the browser (via EmulatorJS)
+- 🎮 Play retro games directly in the browser (via EmulatorJS) and save state locally or on storage
 - 🕹️ Integrated virtual controller with keyboard mapping
-- 🧠 Game history and favorites stored locally
+- 🧠 Game history and favorites stored in Firebase
-- 🌙 Dark Mode and responsive layout
 - 📱 Mobile-friendly interface with auto-detection
-- 🏆 Player stats and star rating system
+- 💾 Cloud sync for favorites games and user profile
 - 🔗 Social sharing and community integration

 ---